felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 {{< figure src="/img/gun-nac-setup.jpg" position="center" caption="It boggles the mind to think how many layers of knowledge were required to get the result pictured here.
 And this is essentially a toy for kids!" >}}

 We too often forget how the everyday technology that surrounds us is fascinating.
 People worked *hard* to allow us to attain a certain level of comfort that is also reliable.
-If the definition of "magic" is a phenomenon you personally don't understand, then you have to admit...
+If the definition of "magic" is "a phenomenon you personally don't understand", then you have to admit...
 Under this definition, we are all surrounded by magic!

 {{< figure src="/img/dirty-harry-crt.jpg" caption="Some old games can also be surprisingly stylish.
 (Dirty Harry NES)" >}}